boennecd/Spline-AFT-Model/README.md

 We provide a few scripts to estimate spline-based accelerated failure time models as suggested by Pang et al. (2021).
-The examples can be run by running `R CMD BATCH run.R` which produces the output `run.Rout` and the plots.
+The examples can be run by running `R CMD BATCH --no-restore --no-save run.R` which produces the output `run.Rout` and the plots.
 The `fit-saft.R` file loads the packages that are needed and assigns a function to estimate the model.